Smoking in Sweden

 Sweden was the only European country to achieve the WHO goal of less than 20% daily smoking prevalence among adults by year 2000.
 Sweden has a high level of use of smokeless tobacco, specifically a moist snuff product called 'snus', which some Swedes have used as a replacement for smoking.
+The Swedish Council for Information on Alcohol and Other Drugs reported in 2023 that cigarette use in Sweden was at a historically low level, while use of new tobacco-free nicotine products such as all-white snus and vapes had increased during the previous ten years.
+The same summary stated that all-white snus use was three times more common among young adults aged 17-29 than in other age groups, whereas daily smoking was more common in older age groups.